 Before calculating your selling price, it’s important to understand the average selling price of existing products already available in the market.

-If your company is in the process of releasing a new games console and wants to position it as a high-end product, the average selling price of $500 of existing games consoles can be used to guide your pricing strategy.
+If your company is in the process of releasing a new game console and wants to position it as a high-end product, the average selling price of $500 for existing game consoles can be used to guide your pricing strategy.

-You may price yourself at $550-$600, to stand out as a luxury (albeit more expensive) alternative.
+You may price yourself at $550-$600, a higher price than your competitors, to stand out as a luxury (albeit more expensive) alternative.